This is some general information on traveling to Iceland. Some of this we knew before we got there and some we learned along the way. I cover:

 As for privacy, we experienced a variety of facilities.
 If you go to a public pool the typical American rinse in your bathing suit will not cut it.
 You will be expected to shower in the nude and thoroughly wash your hair and nether regions before entering the pool (yes this includes the Blue Lagoon).
 At least their locker rooms are divided by gender, unlike the hot springs where you often need to strip down and change in the wide open.
 When camping, most showers were stalls, but a couple didn’t have doors and one was an open room.
 Check out my Iceland Camping Post for more on specific sites.

 Phones - Given how remote many of the areas we traveled through were, I thought that cell coverage was excellent.
-We used Google’s Project Fi and purchased a Vodafone SIM card in the airport lobby that included 5 GB, unlimited talk and text for about 16 USD.
+We used Google’s Project Fi (click for a promo code) and purchased a Vodafone SIM card in the airport lobby that included 5 GB, unlimited talk and text for about 16 USD.
 Both had excellent service most of the time.
 The only area that we went for any amount of time without signal was northeast of Myvatn.
 Don’t forget a pin or paperclip to get the SIM card back out again, so you can put yours back in on the way home.

 Wifi - Wifi is available at most hotels and in some cafes, but isn’t everywhere.
 We had very limited wifi at campgrounds.
 Wifi hotspots are available with some rental packages, but from what we saw SIM cards are generally more reasonably priced depending on your usage.